Before and After: Living Room Reveal

 Yeah.
 It houses a TV.
 The TV Lift Cabinet was by far the biggest furniture project I've ever done, and I am so pleased with how it turned out!
 And I love that I was able to avoid putting the TV over the fireplace, which was seriously considered for quite awhile.
 I'm also super proud.
 Have I mentioned that?
 I planned and built a cabinet, and didn't mess it up.
 Major win.

 Since I didn't have to put the TV over the fireplace, I could put this super cute moose up there instead!
 I found him at the thrift store (of course,) for a whopping $10, and seriously love him.
 Plus, a little sticker on the back implies he is actually "real art," aka, something that hung in a gallery at one point.
+I made the frame myself, and think it looks much nicer than the original frame the moose came with!

 The other two pieces of artwork in the room were both things I already had, and are probably no longer on the market.
 They were actually purchased the same day as the couch all those years ago!